SeanHwangG/test/database.md

 * deletion: if the deleted entry appears in the index replace it with the next search-key value
   * (leave deleted value assuming no part of the system assume it still exists without checking the block)
 * Multi-level indices: treat the index as data and build an index on it
+* Roll up: periodic task that aggregates data from indices specified by index pattern, then rolls it into new index

 {% tabs %}
 {% tab title='python' %}